azumakuniyuki/Haineko/README.md

     >   vi $CF
     > done

 Run by the one of the followings:
-    $ sbin/hainekod -a libexec/haineko.psgi

     $ plackup -o '127.0.0.1' -p 2794 -a libexec/haineko.psgi

 B. Build and install into /usr/local/haineko